WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 against a list of sensitive terms.
 Once results with sensitive terms in their textual content are determined, blur those results on the frontend.

+> **Note** We acknowledge that we are making an inference about results based on
+> textual context.
+That inference applies specifically to the textual content
+> _only_, but is also likely to apply to content itself (whether image or
+> audio).
+We also acknowledge the various pit-falls that can come with this
+> approach as well as its insufficency.
+However, it's the best approach we can
+> implement now, in a timely manner, that will substantively improve the
+> accessibility of Openverse.

 ## Goals

 This advances Openverse's goal of increasing the safety of the platform.